 A towering, bear-like presence on stage and screen who brought a working-class heart and formidable power to every role, especially the monumental works of Eugene O'Neill.

-Brian Dennehy was not a matinee idol, and he built a formidable career because of it.
-With the build of a linebacker and the soul of a poet, he was an actor of immense physical and emotional gravity.
-After serving in the Marines and working jobs from truck driver to stockbroker, he found his calling in his thirties.
-Dennehy became a ubiquitous and reliable character actor in films like 'First Blood,' 'Cocoon,' and 'Tommy Boy,' often playing authority figures with a hidden warmth or a threatening edge.
-But his true artistic home was the theater, where his colossal talent had room to breathe.
-He became the foremost interpreter of 20th-century playwright Eugene O'Neill's tormented characters, winning Tony Awards for his seismic performances in 'Long Day's Journey Into Night' and 'Death of a Salesman.'
-As Willy Loman, Dennehy didn't just play a broken man; he embodied the crumbling of the American dream with a raw, heartbreaking humanity.
-He worked relentlessly until his death, leaving behind a body of work that stands as a monument to the power of a fully committed actor.
+Brian Dennehy won Tony Awards for his performances in 'Long Day's Journey Into Night' and 'Death of a Salesman,' becoming the foremost interpreter of Eugene O'Neill's tormented characters.
+He had the build of a linebacker and the soul of a poet.
+After serving in the Marines and working jobs from truck driver to stockbroker, he found acting in his thirties.
+In films like 'First Blood,' 'Cocoon,' and 'Tommy Boy,' he played authority figures with hidden warmth or threatening edges.
+His theater work gave his colossal talent room to breathe.
+As Willy Loman, he embodied the crumbling of the American dream with raw, heartbreaking humanity.
+Dennehy worked relentlessly until his death in 2020, leaving a body of work built on full commitment.

 1928–1945